What is a load cell?

 A load cell is a transducer or sensor that converts a force into a quantifiable output such as an electrical signal.
 The strength of the output is proportional to the force (compression, tension, pressure, etc.) applied to the load cell.
 The commonest application of load cells is in weighing scales.

-There are several types of load cells including strain gauge load cells, hydraulics load cells, pneumatic load cells, capacitive load cells and piezoelectric load cells.
+Types of load cells include, strain gauge load cells, hydraulic load cells, pneumatic load cells, capacitive load cells, and piezoelectric load cells.
+Each of these types offers unique benefits, and understanding their differences can help in selecting the right one for specific applications.
 Strain gauge load cells are the most common and in this tutorial am using a bar-type strain gauge load cell.

 How does a Strain Gauge Load cell work?

 A strain gauge is an electrical component whose resistance changes when it undergoes mechanical strain from an applied force.
-This change in resistance can be converted to a signal that is proportional to the force causing the strain.
+A Wheatstone bridge converts this change in resistance into a signal proportional to the force causing the strain.

 It consists of a thin metal conductor foil attached to a flexible backing material, known as the carrier.
-Electrical leads are soldered to the foil, allowing current to flow through the strain gauge.
-As the surface under test stretches or contracts, the strain gauge deforms accordingly, leading to variations in electrical resistance that corresponds to changes in the surface dimensions.
+There are electrical leads soldered to the foil to allow current to flow through the strain gauge.
+As the surface under test stretches or contracts, the strain gauge deforms.
+This causes variations in electrical resistance, which correspond to changes in the surface dimensions.

-In this tutorial I am using a four wire bar-type strain gauge load cell which is made up of four strain gauges in a full Wheatstone bridge configuration
+In this tutorial, I am using a four-wire bar-type strain gauge load cell, which consists of four strain gauges arranged in a full Wheatstone bridge configuration.

-A Wheatstone bridge is simply two voltage dividers wired in parallel arms of a circuit with a common voltage source.
+A Wheatstone bridge consists of two voltage dividers wired in parallel arms of a circuit, sharing a common voltage source.

-A bridge circuit is said to be “balanced” when the current flowing in the R1 / R2 branch is equal to the current flowing in the R3 / R4 branch because all resistors are equal in their resistance values and there is no voltage difference between points C and D.
+To “balance” the bridge, the current flowing through the R1/R2 branch should be equal to the current flowing through the R3/R4 branch.
+In such a case, all resistors have equal resistance values and there is no voltage difference between points C and D.

 Therefore there is no output voltage, Vout = 0

-Whenever the resistance of any of the resistors in the Wheatstone bridge changes, there will be a potential difference between points C and D and the output voltage will be given as:
+Whenever the resistance of any of the resistors in the Wheatstone bridge changes, there will be a potential difference between points C and D. The output voltage will be given as:

-When setting up the Bar-Type Strain Gauge Load Cell, you should leave enough room for the load cell to bend when subjected to the force that you are trying to measure.
-One end of the load cell is fixed and the other end is left suspended with a platform to place the weight to measure.
+When setting up the Bar-Type Strain Gauge Load Cell, leave enough room for the load cell to bend under force.
+Fix one end of the load cell, and suspend the other end.
+Place the weight on the platform for measurement.

-When a force is applied to a load cell, some of the strain gauges will undergo compression and others tension which will create a change in resistance hence generating a voltage.
+When you apply a force to a load cell, some strain gauges undergo compression while others experience tension, causing a change in resistance and generating a voltage

 HX711 Load Cell Amplifier